Olm

 This cave salamander is most notable for its adaptations to a life of complete darkness in its underground habitat.
 The olm's eyes are undeveloped, leaving it blind, while its other senses, particularly those of smell and hearing, are acutely developed.
-It also lacks any pigmentation in its skin.
-It has three toes on its forelimbs, but only two toes on its hind feet.
-It exhibits neoteny, retaining larval characteristics like external gills into adulthood, like some American amphibians, the axolotl and the mudpuppies (Necturus).
-The olm is the only species in the genus Proteus and the only European species of the family Proteidae, whose other extant genus is Necturus.
+Most populations also lack any pigmentation in their skin.
+The olm has three toes on its forelimbs, but only two toes on its hind feet.
+It exhibits neoteny, retaining larval characteristics such as external gills into adulthood, like some American amphibians, the axolotl and the mudpuppies (Necturus).

 Etymology

 The word olm is a German loanword that was incorporated into English in the late 19th century.
 The origin of the German Olm or Grottenolm 'cave olm', is unclear.
 It may be a variant of the word Molch 'salamander'.